 Tip: On my Mallorca blog you can find even more travel inspiration for my absolute favorite island!

-Torrent de Pareis: Hiking tours and open air concerts
+Torrent de Pareis: Hiking tours and concerts

 Many serpentines and the tie knot of Mallorca

-Recommended for your Mallorca road trip:
+This is what you need for the Mallorca road trip:

-➜ Find cheap rental cars here!*
+➜ Find cheap car rental here!*

 Without car to Sa Calobra

-More travel inspiration for Mallorca:
+More tips for excursions in Mallorca: